Macron's chief of staff probed for alleged conflict of interest - Journal du Cameroun

 His links to the Aponte family were unknown publicly until they were revealed by investigative website Mediapart whose reports formed the basis of a legal complaint by transparency campaign group Anticor last Friday.

-The allegations against Kohler relate to his time in the economy ministry when he was involved in decisions affecting a major French shipyard in the western city of Saint-Nazaire.
+The allegations against Kohler relate to his time in the economy ministry when he was involved in decisions affecting the French shipyard in Saint-Nazaire, the last gem in the country’s once-thriving shipbuilding industry.

-MSC is one of the most important clients of the strategically important industrial site, which was part-owned by Korean company STX until 2017 when it sold its shares to Italian group Fincantieri.
+MSC is one of the most important clients of the strategically important industrial site, which was part-owned by the Korean group STX until 2017 when it sold its shares to Italian group Fincantieri.

-Le Monde newspaper reported that Kohler sat on the board of STX France as a representative of the state from 2010-2012 and later dealt with the company while serving as a deputy cabinet director and then cabinet director from 2012-2016.
+Le Monde newspaper reported that Kohler sat on the board of STX France as a representative of the state from 2010 to 2012 and later dealt with the company while serving as a deputy cabinet director and then cabinet director from 2012 to 2016.

+In its filing, seen by AFP, Anticor said Kohler “could not have been unaware of a conflict of interest” given his ties to MSC.

-He always declared his family links and recused himself from decisions directly linked to MSC and STX, the presidential palace said in a statement to the newspaper.
+In a statement to Le Monde, the president’s office said he always declared his family links and recused himself from decisions directly linked to MSC and STX.

 In 2014, Kohler attempted to leave the ministry for MSC but was prevented from doing so by an ethics watchdog.